lsp7856/Google-CTF/Web.md

 To figure out what got through the filter, we can use [this site's xss script](http://www.smeegesec.com/2012/06/collection-of-cross-site-scripting-xss.html) as test script then look for lines where Chrome's built-in XSS audtiory blocked the execution.

 For a better understanding of how XSS works, [this site](http://www.go4expert.com/articles/stealing-cookie-xss-t17066/) was also helpful and included PHP script to steal the admin's cookie.

+A free-hosting web server would be necessary in this situation to upload the cookier stealer PHP file and log file to.

+The payload in the script gets sent to the admin as a message.
+The stolen cookie will be saved on the hosting web server using the PHP script.
+In a few minutes, the log on the web server will contain the stolen admin cookie after the site's admin 'reads' the message.

+>`green-mountains=eyJub25jZSI6ImUxNjgwMjcyYTcxNDE3MjMiLCJhbGxvd2VkIjoiXi9kZWVwLWJsdWUtc2VhL3RlYW0vdmVuZG9ycy4qJCIsImV4cGlyeSI6MTQ2MjAzMTg2OH0=|1462031865|d985a99f12846cd73da3b9b01b3b921fd15512e3`

+Viewing the site's cookies after using the script, we see our cookie has the same value of the green-mountains one.

+Refresh the page with the stolen cookie.

+The site is redirected to the flag.

+>part 1: CTF{feeling_robbed_of_your_cookies}

+>Vendor management roles available:

+>All vendors have been deprecated!

 ##✓ Ernst Echidna